-Function Applicable Program: Regulatory Basis PBV: 24 CFR §983.103(f)(1) HCV: 24 CFR §982.352(b)(1)(iv)(A)(3) Homeownership: 24 CFR §982.628 (d)(3)(i) Provide a copy of the inspection report to PHA and HUD field office where the project is located.
-PBV: 24 CFR §983.103(f)(2) and (3) Communicate the results of the inspection to the family and the PHA.
-HCV: 24 CFR §982.352(b)(1)(iv)(A)(3) Review the inspection report prepared by the independent inspector designated by the family under the Homeownership Option.
-Homeownership: 24 CFR §982.628 (d)(3)(ii) Review the contract of sale under the Homeownership Option.
+Function Applicable Program: Regulatory Basis

+PBV: 24 CFR §983.103(f)(1)

+HCV: 24 CFR §982.352(b)(1)(iv)(A)(3)

+Homeownership: 24 CFR §982.628 (d)(3)(i)

+Provide a copy of the inspection report to PHA and HUD field office where the project is located.
+PBV: 24 CFR §983.103(f)(2) and (3)

+HCV: 24 CFR §982.352(b)(1)(iv)(A)(3)

+Homeownership: 24 CFR §982.628 (d)(3)(ii)

 Homeownership: 24 CFR §982.628 (d)(3)(iii)

 - (a) Review of the PHA's PBV selection process.
 As it relates to the PBV selection process, the PHA may either choose to use an independent entity or request that the local HUD Office of Public Housing perform the review.
 Non- competitive selections must also be reviewed to ensure that the selection was done properly.
-At a minimum, the PHA must submit the following to the HUD Field Office or the independent entity, as applicable: - (i) All proposals submitted for PBV assistance in connection with the particular selection, including proposals submitted for selection in accordance with 24 CFR §983.51(b)(2); - (ii) A copy of the relevant section of the PHA's Administrative Plan; - (iii) A copy of any standard operating procedures, worksheets, checklists, or any other work product used in the selection of PBV proposals; and - (iv) If the proposal was selected pursuant to a request for proposals in accordance with 24 CFR §983.51(b)(1), a copy of the solicitation; or - (v) If the proposal was selected pursuant to a qualifying previous competition in accordance with 24 CFR §983.51(b)(2), a copy of the proposal for the previous competition, and any award letter provided in connection with the previous competition.
+At a minimum, the PHA must submit the following to the HUD Field Office or the independent entity, as applicable: - All proposals submitted for PBV assistance in connection with the particular selection, including proposals submitted for selection in accordance with 24 CFR §983.51(b)(2); - (ii) A copy of the relevant section of the PHA's Administrative Plan; - (iii) A copy of any standard operating procedures, worksheets, checklists, or any other work product used in the selection of PBV proposals; and - (iv) If the proposal was selected pursuant to a request for proposals in accordance with 24 CFR §983.51(b)(1), a copy of the solicitation; or - (v) If the proposal was selected pursuant to a qualifying previous competition in accordance with 24 CFR §983.51(b)(2), a copy of the proposal for the previous competition, and any award letter provided in connection with the previous competition.
 If proposals from a previous competition are not retrievable, other documentation that demonstrates that the requirements of 24 CFR §983.51(b)(2) are met (e.g., proposal selected within 3 years of the PBV proposal selection date, proposal selected in accordance with the applicable program's competitive selection requirements, etc.).